 Sport can create barriers but is equally effective at removing them.
 For years I’ve been advocating sport’s ability to connect people and I sincerely hope the beautiful game is the start of something beautiful in this country, a nation undeserving of the hostility and division thrust upon it.

 I travelled from Dubrovnik (Croatia) to Mostar by bus.
 The bus was scheduled to depart in the afternoon but the incoming bus didn’t arrive until the evening – delays are apparently a regular occurrence due to the lengthy border crossings.
 Therefore, I don’t recommend visiting Mostar as a day trip from Dubrovnik.
 There is no train service from Dubrovnik to Mostar.

 Several buses a day travel the route from Sarajevo to Mostar.
 There are daily trains from Sarajevo to Mostar in the direction of Čapljina on what I consider one of the most beautiful railway journeys in Europe.

-For the Mostar and Neretva Valley region I found the Bosnia & Herzegovina (Bradt Travel Guides) by Tim Clancy of immense use.
-Buy this copy from Amazon.
+For the Mostar and Neretva Valley region I found Bradt’s Bosnia & Herzegovina guide by Tim Clancy of immense use.